-Eight Michigan Natural Resources Trust Fund (MNRTF) grants have been awarded to the City of East Lansing since 1995.
+Since 1995, 11 Michigan Natural Resources Trust Fund (MNRTF) grants have been awarded to the City of East Lansing, totaling more than $3.1 million.
 MNRTF provides financial assistance to local governments to purchase land or rights to land for public recreation and/or environmental protection.
 It also assists in the appropriate development of land for public outdoor recreation.
 The grants awarded to the City of East Lansing have significantly contributed to the growth and enhancement of the City of East Lansing’s park system.

 In 2012, a $300,000 MNRTF grant was received by the City to assist in funding the replacement of the large wooden play structure in Patriarche Park.
 The local match for the grant was provided through a community fundraising effort lead by the Rotary Club of East Lansing.
 Project features include a 10,000 square foot playground with poured in place surfacing, a rain garden to collect runoff from the site, concrete walkways and an entry plaza.

 In 2016, a $50,000 MNRTF grant was received by the City to assist in funding improvements to the baseball fields at Patriarche Park.
 The project's 58 percent local match of $70,000 will be fulfilled with Fiscal Year 2020 income tax revenue.
 Project features include renovation of the existing baseball fields, field accessibility improvements, a fence removal and more.